Azathothas/Stars/README.md

 - [ReverseTEN/NucProbe](https://github.com/ReverseTEN/NucProbe) – Automate Nuclei scans and streamline bug hunting workflows
 - [Ridter/warp_proxy](https://github.com/Ridter/warp_proxy) – cloudflare socks5 server
 - [RohitVerma882/termux-miunlock](https://github.com/RohitVerma882/termux-miunlock) – A program that can be used to retrieve the bootloader unlock token for Xiaomi devices. (and unlock the bootloader) using Termux
 - [Security-Onion-Solutions/securityonion](https://github.com/Security-Onion-Solutions/securityonion) – Security Onion is a free and open platform for threat hunting, enterprise security monitoring, and log management.
-It includes our own interfaces for alerting, dashboards, hunting, PCAP, and case management.
-It also includes other tools such as Playbook, osquery, CyberChef, Elasticsearch, Logstash, Kibana, Suricata, and Zeek.
+It includes our own interfaces for alerting, dashboards, hunting, PCAP, detections, and case management.
+It also includes other tools such as osquery, CyberChef, Elasticsearch, Logstash, Kibana, Suricata, and Zeek.
 - [Shell-Company/QRExfil](https://github.com/Shell-Company/QRExfil) – This tool is a command line utility that allows you to convert any binary file into a QRcode movie.
 The data can then be reassembled visually allowing exfiltration of data in air gapped systems
 - [Skimmeroni/Nupk](https://github.com/Skimmeroni/Nupk) – Dummy package manager in roughly 400 lines of shell script
 - [Skimmeroni/Nupk-repository](https://github.com/Skimmeroni/Nupk-repository) – A repository of installation scripts.
 To be used with Nupk